 Alternate ACCESS for ELLs is an English language proficiency assessment for students with the most significant cognitive disabilities.
-It is typically appropriate for ELLs who participate in your state's alternate content assessments.
-Alternate ACCESS for ELLs tests the four language domains of Listening, Reading, Speaking, and Writing with items that align with the WIDA English Language Development Standards and that target the WIDA alternate English language proficiency levels: Al-Initiating, A2-Exploring, A3-Engaging, P1-Entering, P2-Emerging, and P3-Developing.
+It is typically appropriate for ELLs who participate, or who would be likely to participate, in your state's alternate content assessments.
+Alternate ACCESS for ELLs tests the four language domains of Listening, Reading, Speaking, and Writing with items that align with the WIDA English Language Development Standards and that target the WIDA alternate English language proficiency levels: A1-Initiating, A2-Exploring, A3-Engaging, P1-Entering, P2-Emerging, and P3-Developing.

 Components of Alternate ACCESS for ELLs

 Domain Standards Tasks Targeted Proficiency Levels

 Social and Instructional Language

 Listening Language of Mathematics 9 A1-P2

-Listering Language of Science 7 AI-FZ
+Listering Language of Science , AI-FZ

 Language of Language Arts

 Social and Instructional Language

 Reading Language of Mathematics 9 A1-P2

-Reading Language of Science 7 AI-FZ
+Reading Language of Science 7

 Language of Language Arts

 Speaking Part A Language of Mathematics 8 A1-P2

-Part B Language of Science O AI-FZ
+Speaking Part B Language of Science 0 AI-FZ

 Part A Social and Instructional Language

-Writing Part B Language of Science 10 A1-P3
+Writing Part B Language of Science A1-P3

 Part C Language of Language Arts